-119 122 283 Postmaster's House (former) 40 Norrish Street Significance The Postmaster's House is of some historical note that it was accommodation provided 18 years after the post office was opened, and it was a transportable house.
+120 12283 Postmaster's House (former) 40 Norrish Street Significance The Postmaster's House is of some historical note that it was accommodation provided 18 years after the post office was opened, and it was a transportable house.
 History A 1953 transportable was located on the site to accommodate the Postmaster.
-4 120 25- 44 Agricultural Hall (former) 42 Norrish Street Significance The former Agricultural hall, now the Tambellup Hall, is of historical social and aesthetic significance as the social and civic events venue since 1906 and is a fine example of Interwar Free Classical architecture of the 1926 front addition, that makes a substantial contribution to the historic character of the main street streetscape of Tambellup.
+4 121 2544 Agricultural Hall (former) 42 Norrish Street Significance The former Agricultural hall, now the Tambellup Hall, is of historical social and aesthetic significance as the social and civic events venue since 1906 and is a fine example of Interwar Free Classical architecture of the 1926 front addition, that makes a substantial contribution to the historic character of the main street streetscape of Tambellup.
 History The Agricultural Hall was built in 1906, and became the central venue for the town and district social events.
 By 1923, the hall was too small.
 In 1926 additions included the Road Board office, board room, vestibule, bio box (for films), ladies dressing room, and a supper-room.
 At that time, the Tambellup Road Board boundary was reduced when Cranbrook formed their own Road Board.
 2

-121 12294 Shire Offices and Council Chambers 44 -46 Norrish Street Significance Shire Offices and Council Chambers are of historical interest in representing the Administration of the Shire of Tambellup.
-History 1960s 3 122 12302 Tambellup War Memorial Norrish Street Significance Tambellup War Memorial is of considerable historic and social significance as it honours and commemorates those residents of Tambellup I town and district who served in World War One (1914-18) and in World War Two (1939-45) and other conflicts.
+122 12294 Shire Offices and Council Chambers 44 -46 Norrish Street Significance Shire Offices and Council Chambers are of historical interest in representing the Administration of the Shire of Tambellup.
+History 1960s 3 123 12302 Tambellup Fallen Soldiers' Memorial Norrish Street Significance Tambellup Fallen Soldiers' Memorial is of considerable historic and social significance as it honours and commemorates those residents of Tambellup I town and district who served in World War One (1914-18) and in World War Two (1939-45) and other conflicts.
 The memorial is a revered site where significant remembrance events take place.
 It is highly valued by the local community, many of whom are related to those who are commemorated.
 History In 1921 the Tambellup War Memorial was unveiled by the Governor Sir Francis Newdegate.
-2 123 12303 Water Fountain Norrish Street Significance The water fountain is significant in representing the establishment of the water supply to the town of Tambellup.
-History Opened by Thalma Nazzari and John Tonkin, Minister for Water.
-3 124 12270 Hitching Rail Norrish Street Significance History 3
+2 124 12303 Water Fountain Norrish Street Significance The water fountain is significant in representing the establishment of the water supply to the town of Tambellup.
+History Opened by Thalma Nazzari and John Tonkin, Minister for Water in the mid 1950s.
+3 125 12270 Hitching Rail Norrish Street Significance History 3